-In addition, different factors such as the family, economic situation and personality of the child, affect how our children react, act, feel and think in different scenarios.
-For parents, it can sometimes be extremely difficult to make decisions about raising their children.
+In addition, different factors such as family, economic situation and personality of the child, affect how our children react, act, feel, and think in different scenarios.
+For parents, sometimes it can be extremely difficult to make decisions about raising their children.
 In fact, some people say that parenting is one of the most difficult tasks, as there are many factors in play that can’t always be controlled.
 However, experts have found that parenting styles have a strong impact on the development of a child.
 According to several studies, parents contribute and help shape a child’s behavior, personality, self-esteem, and psychology.
 In fact, it has been found that children’s development, either positive or negative, depends in part on the parenting style adopted by their parents.

-Psychologist Diana Baumrind, has studied the effects of different parenting styles.
+Psychologist Diana Baumrind has studied the effects of different parenting styles.
 According to Baumrind, these have two dimensions: responsiveness and control.
 The four parenting styles are classified according to the low and high of these two dimensions.
 Baumrind found that children who had been raised according to each of the parenting styles had some characteristics in common.

-On the other hand, the democratic style is based on discipline, but with flexibility, affection and response to the needs of the child.
-Children who are raised with this style tend to be competent, happy and self-sufficient.
+- On the other hand, the democratic style is based on discipline, but with flexibility, affection, and response to the needs of the child.
+Children who are raised with this style tend to be competent, happy, and self-sufficient.

 - The permissive style is based on excessive affection, without discipline or limits.
-Therefore, these children tend to be dependent, immature, with low self-control and low academic performance.
+Therefore, these children tend to be dependent, immature, with low self-control, and low academic performance.

-And finally, the negligent style is based on rejection, lack of discipline and affection.
+- And finally, the negligent style is based on rejection, lack of discipline and affection.
 These are parents who are not involved, and don’t respond to the needs of their child.
-Children who are raised with this style tend to have problems with attachment, with other children or have few friends.
+Children who are raised with this style tend to have problems with attachment, with other children, or have few friends.

 Baumrind’s model of parenting styles helps us know what children really need for their healthy development.
-We now know that children need to be disciplined with limits, and at the same time they need warm and affectionate parents.
+We now know that children need to be disciplined with limits, but at the same time they need warm and affectionate parents.
 That’s why child development experts recommend the democratic style as the best parenting style.
 Parents should set boundaries, give affection, and respond to their child’s needs.

 You can read more into it by looking at: Reeves, L. (2016).
 Parents and family [Powerpoint Slides]